The 20/20 Experience – 2 of 2

-The 20/20 Experience – 2 of 2 is the fourth studio album by American singer Justin Timberlake.
-The album is considered the second half of a two-piece project, being supplemented by The 20/20 Experience (2013), his third studio album.
-It was released on September 27, 2013, by RCA Records.
-Its lead single "Take Back the Night" was released on July 12, 2013.
-Coinciding with the release of The 20/20 Experience – 2 of 2, the record was packaged with The 20/20 Experience and released as a compilation album titled, The 20/20 Experience – The Complete Experience.
-Upon its release, The 20/20 Experience – 2 of 2 received mixed reviews from critics.
-The third single "Not a Bad Thing" charted within the top ten on the US Billboard Hot 100 and topped the Mainstream Top 40 airplay chart.
-"Drink You Away" reached Country radio in November 2015, after being performed at the Country Music Association Awards.
+The 20/20 Experience – 2 of 2 is the fourth studio album by American singer Justin Timberlake, released on September 27, 2013, by RCA Records.
+It is considered the second half of a two-part project, following The 20/20 Experience (2013), his third album.
+Production was handled by Timbaland, Timberlake, and Jerome "J-Roc" Harmon, with Rob Knox contributing to the album's deluxe edition and Daniel Jones providing additional production on "Cabaret".
+It was supported by four singles: "Take Back the Night", "TKO", "Not a Bad Thing", and "Drink You Away".

-The album, as part of the compilation The 20/20 Experience – The Complete Experience, was nominated for a Grammy Award in the category Best Pop Vocal Album.
+Upon release, The 20/20 Experience – 2 of 2 received mixed reviews from music critics.
+"Not a Bad Thing" charted in the top ten of the US Billboard Hot 100 and topped the Mainstream Top 40 airplay chart.
+"Drink You Away" reached country radio in November 2015 after being performed at the Country Music Association Awards.
+Coinciding with the release of The 20/20 Experience – 2 of 2, the record was packaged with The 20/20 Experience and released as a compilation album titled The 20/20 Experience – The Complete Experience, which was nominated for a Grammy Award in the category Best Pop Vocal Album.

 Background

-In September 2006, Timberlake released his second studio album FutureSex/LoveSounds.
-Critically and commercially successful, the album spawned six singles, including the worldwide hits "SexyBack", "My Love" and "What Goes Around...
+In September 2006, Timberlake released his second album, FutureSex/LoveSounds, which was critically and commercially acclaimed and spawned six singles, including the worldwide hits "SexyBack", "My Love", and "What Goes Around...
 Comes Around".
-After embarking on a worldwide concert tour in support of the album in 2007, Timberlake took a break from his music career to focus on acting.
+After wrapping up a worldwide concert tour to support the album in 2007, Timberlake took a break from his music career to focus on acting.
 In addition, Timberlake worked behind-the-scenes with his record label Tennman Records (founded in 2007) and his production team The Y's (founded in 2008).
 He also provided guest vocals on several singles by other artists, such as "4 Minutes" by Madonna and "Carry Out" by Timbaland.

-Development and title

-"I'm the one that sits and is obsessive about it before you even get to hear it.
-As close as I get to it, I don't think I can physically torture myself that much, year in and year out, and expect it to fulfill me the way that it does and the way that it is right now.
-You just don't get that every day.
-You have to wait for it."
+In 2010, Timberlake's manager, Johnny Wright, began conversations with the singer about working on new music.
+The two had general decisions about ways to release new music, because according to Wright, "a lot of the physical record sellers were gone, by the time we've got music again we need to think about different ways to deliver it".